garciadelcastillo/ffmpeg-cheatsheet/README.md

 Unfortunately, there is no way a `playlist.txt` file can be fed as input for longer lists; the whole call must be programmatically generated.
 Also, PowerShell has a 8191 char max limit...

-This repo contains `concat_generator` a Processing sketch that points to a folder, and generates a `concat.bat` file with a bash call to concat all video files in that folder.
-Remember to change the allowed extensions in the Processing file.
+~~This repo contains `concat_generator` a Processing sketch that points to a folder, and generates a `concat.bat` file with a bash call to concat all video files in that folder.
+Remember to change the allowed extensions in the Processing file.~~ See [this repo](https://github.com/garciadelcastillo/video-concat) for a video-concat helper.

 ### Batch process a bunch of files in a folder